MYSTERY SCIENCE THEATER 3000

 • This is one of those movies where the Brains find themselves having to riff the same scene (in which our hero Steve gets a bloody nose) several times.
 They managed it remarkably well.

 • This is the movie that features the great “What did we learn?” conversation.
-They should have done it for every movie, and a lot of riffing groups have adopted it as a great way to fill the time while watching the credits.
+They should have done it for every movie.

 • Fave riff: “You know, I’m actually starting to hate Hans Geiger.”
-Honorable mention: “Did they have a race horse tied up there?”
+Honorable mention: “Did they have a race horse tied up to the wall?”

 First shown: 3/2/96